-The card trick in the opening sequence works in real life too, there is no editing, contrary to popular belief.
+The card trick in the opening sequence works in real-life too.
+There is no editing, contrary to popular belief.
 It is done by performing what is known as a "card force", wherein the magician makes the unsuspecting audience member pick a predetermined card.
-The audience member believes he picks a random card; a belief which is strengthened by the magician usually re-shuffling the deck several times.
-This is of course just misdirection.
+The audience member believes he picks a random card, a belief which is strengthened by the magician usually re-shuffling the deck several times.
+This is, of course, just misdirection.

 Demonstrating that he really had learned how to throw cards with forceful accuracy, Dave Franco sliced a half of a banana into a further half with his hotel key card, while promoting the film on the Bob Rivers radio show (KJR-FM, Seattle).

-When Alma Dray is reading the newspaper in Paris, she reads an old article about Lionel Shrike's death happening in the 70s.
+When Alma Dray is reading the newspaper in Paris, she reads an old article about Lionel Shrike's death happening in the 1970s.
 Shrike can be seen in a front-page photo of the article.
 Shrike, in footage news, is played by Elias Koteas.